What is an ISP?

 Still, a little slower than that as the data bounces off these wires many times before reaching its final destination.
 In a nutshell, the fiberoptic Internet is the fastest mode of accessing the Internet in today’s time.

-What is an IP address, and how to search it?
+What is an IP address, and how to search IP address?

 The “IP” part of the IP Address stands for “Internet Protocol,” whereas the “address” refers to the unique number that is linked to all your online activity.

 Your computer is hooked up to the internet one way or the other.
 Whether you go online for email, to shop, or chat, your request must be sent out to the right destination.
 Then likewise, the response also has to come back to you directly.

 But with millions of computers connected through the same ISP, how can you get your work done correctly?
 For this purpose, the Internet is hardwired to follow a list of built-in networking standards and rules, one of which is responsible for addressing, delivering, and routing your online requests precisely.